wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Don't count the days; make the days count."
+💬 Quote of the Day: "Life is like a music.
+Just go with the flow, enjoy the rhythm.
+Feel the beat."
 <!-- end quote -->